chakrit/swift-ioc/README.md

 # SWIFT IOC

 This is a simple Swift IOC container implementation.
-The entire implementation is contained (no pun intended) in the `Container.swift` file for quick copy-and-paste.
+The entire implementation is contained (no pun intended) in the `section-1.swift` file for quick copy-and-paste.

 This project is meant to be cloned into an Xcode playground directory so it's easy to test and experiment.